 Drop your Bags

 Average rates are around $300 a night, but there are plenty of promo codes and package deals.
 Booking a package saves a percentage of food, drink and resort activities all with the discount room.
 We were lucky enough to travel for the VSS conference which saved us on the room rate, gave us unlimited access to resort activities as well as 20% off at the bars and restaurants.
-Read more about the resort, HERE.
+Read my full review.
+Check prices.

 Take a step back in time as you enter into this glamorous pink palace.
-First opening in 1928, The Don Cesar has accommodated iconic guests such as F. Scott Fitzgerald.
+First opening in 1928, The Don Cesar is one of the most glamorous of St Petersburg beach hotels, accommodating iconic guests such as F. Scott Fitzgerald.
 Although ultra chic, don’t be intimidated to bring the children.
 The Don CeSar is very family-friendly with rooms that are bright, airy and spacious, a library of games, pools, beach access and even Camp CeSar Kids.
 There are even beach activities created to keep the traveling teen happy.
+Check Prices.

 Get your Grub On